 The main function is named with the format: MainProg_CATwo().

 The main program contains all the high level function calls to invoke the Machine Learning workflow steps.
-The code for all functions is included in the ‘Madsen_Durina_Finnegan.py’.py’ file.
+The code for all functions is included in the ‘Madsen_Durina_Finnegan.py’ file.

 Machine Learning Process Flow Description